Leica X Typ 113 vs Olympus PEN-F

-Both the X Typ 113 and the PEN-F are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the PEN-F does not have a direct predecessor.
+Both the X Typ 113 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Typ 113 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica X (Typ 113):